I'm a writer and, I must confess, hypochondriac. After being on beta blockers, I started to experience tinnitus.

 Can Propranolol Cause Ringing in the Ears?
 My Personal Story

-I purchased the drug, and when I went to read the long list of side effects I sort of got cold feet.
+I purchased the drug, and when I went to read the long list of side effects, I sort of got cold feet.
 I called my cardiologist to ask if I really had to take this drug.
 "It's important that you take it; it's to put less strain on your heart."
 The less strain on the heart statement was enough to shut me up and go with the medication.

-I took my first 20 mg pill in the morning and the other in evening.
+I took my first 20 mg pill in the morning and the other in the evening.
 To say it made me calmer is an understatement: the drug made me drowsy, lethargic, and feel sort of weird.
 It surely slowed down my heart rate—so much that I recorded it as low as 48-50 beats per minute, which is much lower than my average of 60 to 70.

 I continued taking the medication despite feeling like a truck ran over me.
 I had all the side effects listed on the drug's accompanying leaflet.
 Chest tightness, body aches, fatigue, dizziness, you name it.
 Worst of all, my blood pressure was low.
 I decided, though, to keep taking it because I read that the side effects were mostly temporary.
-I felt that if my doctor prescribed it, he must feel that benefits outweighed the side effects.
+I felt that if my doctor prescribed it, he must feel that the benefits outweighed the side effects.

 And the Tinnitus Continued . . .

 He said that I was still under the norm and that I was to take a blood test to check my phosphorus and magnesium levels.
-So off the betablocker I went.
+So off the beta blocker I went.
 That night I remember going to bed in high hopes of no longer hearing any buzzing noises, but no, they were still there.
 Perhaps it was just a matter of time.

 Loads of Proof About Betablockers and Tinnitus

-Yet, the internet was chockful of stories of people developing ringing in the ears after using betablockers.
+Yet, the internet was chockful of stories of people developing ringing in the ears after using beta blockers.
 The scary thing was that many reported that, as in my case, the ringing continued despite discontinuing the medication.
 I also found reputable resources listing propranolol as an ototoxic drug (toxic to the ear).
 Sure, it wasn't one of the most popular, but it was listed by the Northern Virginia Resource Center for Deaf and Hard of Hearing as causing tinnitus along with other cardiac medications such as metoprolol (Lopressor).
 I let the person from Medwatch know about that, but I never heard back from them.

-I am now on a quest to figure out how to get rid of this ringing and undo the damage sustained, but unfortunately it looks like I am stuck in a sticky situation.
-Countless people have tinnitus and there apparently isn't really a cure for it.
-I am determined though to try several remedies.
-Some nights it seems to be fading, others it appears to be back in full force.
+I am now on a quest to figure out how to get rid of this ringing and undo the damage sustained, but unfortunately, it looks like I am stuck in a sticky situation.
+Countless people have tinnitus, and there apparently isn't really a cure for it.
+I am determined, though, to try several remedies.
+Some nights it seems to be fading; others, it appears to be back in full force.
 In the meanwhile, I dream of one day putting my head on the pillow and falling asleep peacefully as I used to.